workadaptive/content/_articles/front-row-seat-to-history.md

 ## Testing With Non-Developers

-October: workshops with finance controllers, operations managers, BI analysts.
+October workshops with finance controllers, operations managers, BI analysts.
 People who'd never written code.

-We built real solutions in days.
+We built functional solutions in days.

 Finance controller automated her month-end close process.
 Data from five systems, reconciliation rules, exception handling, audit trails.
-Three days.
-Working system.
+Three days to working system.

 Operations manager built a real-time margin dashboard.
 ERP, CRM, and shipping data.
 Alerts when margins dropped.
-Four days.
-In production.
+Four days to production deployment.

 BI analyst built data pipelines replacing brittle ETL processes.
 Better error handling, logging, more maintainable.
 Five days.

-Production systems handling real business processes.
+These systems handle actual business processes in production.

-The business experts were driving.
+The business experts drove the work.
 I'd help with architecture and guide the workflow.
-But they were describing requirements.
-Making decisions.
-Validating results.
+But they described requirements, made decisions, validated results.

 They didn't learn to code.
 They learned to collaborate with AI in an IDE.

 ## What This Actually Means

 Business experts can now build production systems by describing requirements.
-The AI understands intent, generates clean code, handles edge cases.
+The AI interprets intent better, generates cleaner code, handles edge cases more consistently.

 This isn't:
 - "Citizen developers" using limited platforms